msra-nlc/ChineseDBQA/README.md

 # ChineseDBQA
-In you use this dataset, please cite the following paper:
+If you use this dataset, please cite the following paper:

 @inproceedings{duan2016nlpcc,
   title={Overview of the NLPCC-ICCPOL 2016 Shared Task: Open Domain Chinese Question Answering},